rkaysen63/MechaCar_Statistical_Analysis/README.md

 * MechaCar's manufacturing variance across all lots is 62 pounds per square inch (psi) and well below its design specification that dictates that the variance of the suspension coils must not exceed 100 psi.
 The variance for Lot1 (0.98 psi) and Lot2 (7.5 psi) are very small and well below the design specification.
 However, the variance of Lot3 data (170 psi) exceeds the 100 psi limit and does not meet the design specification.
 The box plot shows a number of outliers for Lot3.

 ## T-Tests on Suspension Coils
-* t-test that compares all manufacturing lots against mean PSI of the population (5 pt)
-* three t-tests that compare each manufacturing lot against mean PSI of the population (10 pt)
-* There is a summary of the t-test results across all manufacturing lots and for each lot (5 pt)

 <p align="center">
   <a href="#">Suspension Coil Data: Population Density</a>